coffee2code/linkify-posts/readme.txt

 == Installation ==

-1. Unzip `linkify-posts.zip` inside the `/wp-content/plugins/` directory for your site (or install via the built-in WordPress plugin installer)
+1. Install via the built-in WordPress plugin installer.
+Or download and unzip `linkify-posts.zip` inside the plugins directory for your site (typically `wp-content/plugins/`)
-1. Activate the plugin through the 'Plugins' admin menu in WordPress
+2. Activate the plugin through the 'Plugins' admin menu in WordPress
-1. Insert function call(s) to your templates to display links to posts when post IDs are known
+3. Optional: Use the `c2c_linkify_posts()` template tag in one of your templates (be sure to pass it at least the first argument indicating what post IDs and/or slugs to linkify -- the argument can be an array, a space-separate list, or a comma-separated list).
+Other optional arguments are available to customize the output.
+4. Optional: Use the "Linkify Posts" widget in one of the sidebar provided by your theme.

 == Screenshots ==